-Loughborough Road, its residents, shops and pubs, will uncover the hidden stories of the people who have lived and worked on this south London street over the past 200 years.
+Loughborough Road, its shops, pubs and people is a project to uncover the hidden stories of the people who have lived and worked on this south London street over the past 200 years.

 The project is led by LEAF TRA, the tenants and residents association for Loughborough Road (Brixton Road to fiveways junction), Evandale Road and Akerman Road (Mostyn Road to fiveways junction).
-Lambeth Archives, the Brixton Society, shop owners, local businesses and importantly residents are all joining the project.
-We are also be exploring a collaboration with RHS Lindley library and archive as one of the former residents, who lived and worked above the shop at 72 Loughborough Road, was Nellie Roberts, RHS orchid artist for 53 years from 1897.
+Lambeth Archives, the Brixton Society, shop owners, local businesses and importantly residents have all been involved.